 When people wonder if they're too heavy for their horse, their main concern is weight.
 A study published in the Journal of Veterinary Behaviour suggests that the rider should weigh less than 15% of their horse's body weight.
 There is still some debate about this percentage, but the general rule of thumb is that a horse should carry between 15-20% of their weight.
 Remember that this weight also includes the saddle and other riding equipment, in addition to the rider.
 An overweight horse cannot necessarily carry a heavier rider.
 The calculation should be made with the horse's ideal weight.

 When a horse is very young it has developing joints and bones and when a horse reaches its senior years it will likely begin to become arthritic.
 Very young or very old horses should carry less weight.
 The overall workload of young horses that are still growing and older horses that may have joint issues needs to be lighter.
 This refers to the weight of the rider, along with the time and intensity of any workload.

 Height is another factor that impacts a rider's security in the saddle.
 If you are tall, you may feel very top heavy on a shorter horse with fine bones.
 A solidly built horse, such as an Icelandic, or Fjiord might be more comfortable, even though it is short in relation to many other breeds like Arabians and Thoroughbreds.
 Anything that makes you unbalanced will make it harder for your horse to carry you.

+When you are selecting a horse, try many different sizes out.
+If you're on the heavier side consider a breed like a foundation type American Quarter Horse or a draft or draft cross.
 If you're slender, then an Arabian or Thoroughbred might be ideal.
 If you have your heart set on something like an Arabian, look for a horse with thicker bone.
 Bone is measured at mid-canon on the front leg.
 The higher the circumference, the more sturdy the horse is.
 On Arabians, eight-inch bone is considered quite sturdy.